digitalroute/udp-example-streams/streams/validation/README.md

 ##### Beginner

-Learn about validating input data using a validation schema.
+Learn about validating input data in a stream by using a validation schema.